psychemedia/winter-tales/src/gawain_notes.md

 It was Christmas at Camelot, and everyone was there.

 The most chivalrous knights in all the land, the most wonderful women, the handsomest King, of highest renown.
+These were the rock stars of their day, the racing drivers and the supermodels, hard living, fast riding, and larger than life.
+And with reputations to match.

-Outside, there was jousting, and competition; inside, there was dancing; dancing and feasting; feasting, amd dancing, and dancing, and feasting; and carousing.
+Outside, there was jousting, and competition; inside, there was dancing; feasting and dancing; feasting, and dancing, and dancing, and feasting; and carousing.
 There was lots of carousing; and more feasting; and more dancing; in fact, so much feasting and dancing and carousing, with double portions all round, at every course, that before anyone knew it, Christmas had almost turned into New Year.

 And, as was the custom at the end of the year, there were presents.
-But they arenlt part of the story.
+But they aren't part of the story.

 Everyone was seated, according to custom, in order of rank; Guinevere was on the platform, and alongside her, King Arthur.
 The finest tapestries hung on the wall behind them.
 And beside them, sat Gawain, King Arthur's nephew.